Admission and Getting Started

 Ensure all application materials are received as soon as possible.
 Because enrollment is limited, some students may be placed on a waiting list.

-- Monday May 5: If not applying for financial aid, complete the Secondary School application by this date.
+- Monday, May 4: If not applying for financial aid, complete the Secondary School Program application by this date.

-Be sure to check the program calendar for other important dates.
+Be sure to check the calendar for other important dates.

 Step 1: Complete the online application

-The following materials must be submitted for your application to be reviewed (they cannot be e-mailed or faxed):
+The following materials must be submitted (by e-mail or fax) for your application to be reviewed:

 - Counselor report.
 You can e-mail an advisor, guidance counselor, or school head through the online application.
-Or you can complete the applicant section on the paper form and give it to one of them to complete (along with a stamped and addressed envelope).
+Or you can complete the applicant section on the paper form and give it to one of them to complete.

 - Transcripts.
 Remind your counselor to submit a complete transcript with your current grades, in English, with the counselor report.
 Your transcript (along with the additional grade reports, if necessary) should document your academic performance from ninth grade though the most recent, or current, grading period.

 - The IELTS, TOEFL, or Pearson PTE Academic score if your native language is not English.
-Take the TOEFL, IELTS, or Pearson PTE Academic test early, even if you plan to apply to the SIEL program.
-For information, refer to the ETS-TOEFL or IELTS, or Pearson PTE Academic websites.
+Take the TOEFL, IELTS, or Pearson PTE Academic test early.
+For information, refer to the ETS-TOEFL, IELTS, or Pearson PTE Academic websites.
 The Harvard Summer School institution code is 8578.

 Step 3: Track your application progress

-Admission forms and materials take up to two weeks to be logged in the database.
-Please do not call the SSP office and ask whether we have received your materials.
-Delivery of mail can be delayed, as can the data-entry process.
+Application materials can take up to two weeks to be logged in the database.
+Please do not call the Secondary School Program office and ask whether we have received your materials.